Chido Muchemwa

 Writer.
 Scholar.
 Archivist.

-Chido is a Ph.D. candidate in the Faculty of Information and at the Mark S. Bonham Centre for Sexuality Diversity Studies at the University of Toronto.
+Chido graduated with a Ph.D. in Information from the Faculty of Information and at the Mark S. Bonham Centre for Sexuality Diversity Studies at the University of Toronto in 2023.
 Her research fields are critical archival studies, queer African studies, and postcolonial studies.
-Her dissertation examines the memory practices of Indigenous and Queer Zimbabweans to reimagine an inclusive National Archives of Zimbabwe.
+Her dissertation “Nation, Narrative and Archive: In Search of Queer Histories in Zimbabwe,” is a dissertation about the stories we tell about each other and how our archives shape what stories are possible.
+By tracing the myriad ways queer Zimbabweans engage in social negotiations of identity, and the stories they tell, Chido theorized how queer people are defining non-normative sexualities in Zimbabwe.

 WRITER